 Peptides: Some products add short chains of amino acids, called peptides, that product makers claim to replicate part of the larger collagen protein.
 These supposedly trick the body into believing it broke down too much collagen, cueing the fibroblasts to make more.
 But it’s not clear if these claims are legit.

-Now, not all peptides in these skin treatments are based on collagen.
-Some mimic snake venom to paralyze the muscles involved in wrinkle formation.
+Not all peptides in these skin treatments are based on collagen—some mimic snake venom to paralyze the muscles involved in wrinkle formation.
 There is a lot of excitement about their potential.
 Peptides have shown promise in the petri dish, but their effectiveness in a product is still up for debate.

 Skin is an organ designed to keep foreign antigens out of bodies.
 It has layers of cells that defend against disease and immune agents.
 So it is unlikely that large molecules like proteins would penetrate the layers of skin, but small molecules can.